pailhead/three-refactor-chunk-material/README.md

 }
 ```

-When three encounters a template with `#include <some_chunk>` statements, it looks up a global dictionary `THREE.ShaderChunk` for the snipet, and replaces the statement with the shader string:
+When three encounters a template with `#include <some_chunk>` statements, it looks up a global dictionary `THREE.ShaderChunk` for the snippet, and replaces the statement with the shader string:

 ```glsl
 #include <some_pars> //not glsl